 The LGD estimate shall take into account a future severe recession, which means that the value of the security is adjusted down by a reduction factor in calculating LGD.
 The Bank's reduction factors are approved by the Financial Supervisory Authority of Norway and validated annually based on internal loss data.
-The model itself has also been adjusted for downturns to take account of a severe recession.
+The model itself has also been adjusted for downturns to take account of a severe future recession.

 As well as security, estimates of recovery probability, recovery of unsecured exposures and collection costs are used to estimate LGD.
+Table 4.8 shows how the LGD model is built up.